Frequently Asked Questions

 - How often will the Committee meet?

-The Citizens Committee meet quarterly in Holly Springs.
+The Citizens Committee meet semi-annually in Holly Springs.

 Have questions or need more information?
 Contact Johnny Beal or call 919-856-7400.